 Child Passenger Safety Week is an effort to increase proper car seat usage and save the lives of children.
 In support of this cause, we will be sharing information throughout the week to help you keep your family safe.

 Did you know 3 out of 4 car seats are installed incorrectly?
 With this statistic in mind, it’s no surprise that car accidents are the leading cause of death for children between 1 and 13 years old.
 Even the safest seat can’t offer maximum protection if it’s not installed correctly and securely.

 As the leader in safety technology, we are committed to raising awareness about proper car seat installation to protect children and save families.

 How do you choose the safest car seat?

-The right seat or booster fits your child and car, and is one you will use correctly every time you travel.
+The safest car seat or booster fits your child and car installed correctly, and is one you will use correctly every time you travel.